 Do I Need a Microsoft 365 Subscription to Use a Copilot+ PC?

-Not necessarily — it depends on which features you want to unlock.
-Many of the built-in Copilot+ PC features — such as Recall, Cocreator, and Live Captions with Translation — work without requiring a Microsoft 365 subscription.
-These run directly on the device’s NPU (Neural Processing Unit) and are available to all users out of the box, even without an internet connection.
+Not necessarily, but it really depends on which features you want to unlock.
+Many of the built-in Copilot+ PC features work without requiring a Microsoft 365 subscription.
+These run directly on the device’s NPU (Neural Processing Unit) and are available to all users out of the box.

-However, if you want to use Microsoft Copilot inside apps like OneNote and OneDrive for deeper productivity, then you’ll need a Microsoft 365 subscription – either a personal plan with Copilot Pro or a business license that includes Microsoft 365 Copilot.
+However, if you want to use Microsoft Copilot inside apps like OneNote and OneDrive for deeper productivity, then you’ll need a Microsoft 365 subscription.
 For a breakdown of each plan and tips on getting the most value, check out my guide: Microsoft 365 Subscriptions Explained.

 My Copilot+ PC Journey and First Impressions